Manthey Racing: 24 Hours of Nürburgring

-The 2007 24 Hours of Nürburgring race-winning #1 Manthey Racing 997 GT3 RSR.
+The 2007 24 Hours of Nürburgring race-winning #1 Manthey Racing 997 GT3 RSR in the team's signature "Grello" livery.

-The team entered the Nürburgring 24 Hours in 2006, with additional factory driver support from Porsche, running a 996-generation 911 GT3.
+The team's first of several appearances at the 24 Hours of Nürburgring came in 2006, entering with additional factory driver support from Porsche, running a 996-generation 911 GT3.
 Lucas Luhr, Timo Bernhard, Mike Rockenfeller, and Marcel Tiemann took victory for Manthey Racing in the event, and due to favorable conditions and stiff competition from rival cars, also achieved what was then a new overall distance record (3832 km in 151 laps).
-The team would compete once again in 2007, this time with Porsche's latest offering at the time, the Porsche 997 GT3 RSR, with drivers Bernhard, Tiemann, Marc Lieb, and Romain Dumas behind the wheel.
-Manthey Racing would take the win, after the leading Aston Martin DBRS9 had experienced an engine failure, and the sister 911 GT3 RSR entry from Land Motorsport had received damage from contact with the Manthey car during the race.
+Manthey would secure three further overall victories in the next three years (2007, 2008, 2009) while also retaining the same lineup of four drivers.
+After an unsuccessful campaign in 2010 which saw all but one Manthey car retire, the team returned to winning form in 2011.
+Manthey did not participate in 2012 as Olaf Manthey opted to compete in the International GT Open, but returned in 2013, finishing 7th overall with Bernhard, Dumas, Lieb, and Lucas Luhr and winning the SP7 class.
+The class win also marked Porsche's 500th group victory at the Nürburgring.